WeitaoTang-GitHub/Advancing-Fetal-Surveillance-with-Physiological-Sensing-Detecting-Hypoxia-in-Fetal-Sheep/README.md

 If you use this code in your research, please cite it as follows:

-### APA Reference
+### Havard Reference

-Weitao, T., Gari, C., Marzbanrad, . faezeh ., Nhi, T., Nasim, K., Reza, S., David, W., & Robert, G. (2024, February 9).
-Advancing Fetal Surveillance with Physiological Sensing Detecting Hypoxia in Fetal Sheep.
-Advancing Fetal Surveillance with Physiological Sensing: Detecting Hypoxia in Fetal Sheep, IEEE Sensor. https://doi.org/10.5281/zenodo.13668416
+Tang, W., Tran, N., Katebi, N., Sameni, R., Clifford, G.D., Walker, D., Horlali, V., Taylor, C., Galinsky, R. and Marzbanrad, F., 2024.
+Advancing Fetal Surveillance with Physiological Sensing: Detecting Hypoxia in Fetal Sheep.

 ### BibTeX